About

 This site is the writing half of that work.
 When a major political party publishes a policy commitment, I want there to be at least one place where that commitment gets read in full and traced into the everyday-life consequences the headline framing leaves out.
 Every claim on the site is linked to a primary source you can check yourself.
 As a disclosed Green writing about other parties, the only honest move I know is to make every line auditable.

 Professionally I have spent over twenty years in computer software and development.
 The site is hand-written.
-There are no analytics, no trackers, and no JavaScript.
+There are no analytics, no trackers, and minimal JavaScript.